 The executor pays the fee when submitting the application – either online through the HMCTS probate service or by post using form PA1P (if there is a will) or PA1A (if there is no will).
 The fee is paid from the estate’s funds, not personally by the executor.

 If you’re on a low income or receiving means-tested benefits, you may qualify for fee remission through the Help with Fees scheme (form EX160).
+Note that fee remission does not apply to the cost of additional copies – only to the application fee itself.

 Solicitor fees for probate